pdumais/synth/modules/sequencer/README.md

 ## Gate
 The gate signal is simply the clock signal being relayed.
-My clock source has an adjustable pulse width.
-So to control the gate width per steps, this needs to be done on the clock.
+So a 50% on time.

 ## Inputs / Outputs
 ### Inputs
-    - Clock
+    - Clock in
-    - enable (for daisy chain)
-    - reset (for daisy chain)
-    - pause/resume button
     - Buttons to shorten the sequence to 2 or 4 steps.
     - Power: +12, -12, +5, Ground
+    - 8 pins for potentiometers wipers, 8 pins for their input voltage from the 4017, 1 pin for their ground
 ### Outputs
-    - 8 pins for potentiometers wipers, 8 pins for their input voltage from the 4017, 1 pin for their ground
-    - enable (for daisy chain)
-    - reset (for daisy chain)
+    - daisy-chain connector
     - CV
     - Gate